claysmalley/hand-horn-technique/README.md

 # Hand Horn Technique
 This is a printable practice sheet for horn players being introduced to hand horn technique.
-On two pages, it includes an explanation of the history and mechanics of hand horn, a hand position chart, and several scale and arpeggio exercises. it assumes basic knowledge of the harmonic series and hand stopping.
+On two pages, it includes an explanation of the history and mechanics of hand horn, a hand position chart and several scale and arpeggio exercises.
+It assumes basic knowledge of the harmonic series and hand stopping.

 Suggestions?
 Feedback?
 Let me know by creating an issue ticket [here](https://github.com/claysmalley/hand-horn-technique/issues/new).